GooborgStudios/lightpad/README.md

 - *More to come!*

 ## Compatibility
-The software is mainly developed on a mid-2016 MacBook Pro (touch bar), 2.7GHz Intel i7 with Integrated Graphics and a Radeon Pro 460 (4GB VRAM).
+The software is mainly developed on a 2016 MacBook Pro (touch bar), 2.7GHz Intel i7 with Integrated Graphics and a Radeon Pro 460 (4GB VRAM).
+The program is not using the GPU as of yet, which lets us emulate a less powerful machine using CPU rendering.

 Supported Operating Systems: